 The reason why the producer interpretation (in examples such as those in (6)) is often not readily available and therefore not very frequent, we think, must be ascribed to the technological development, which has made individual production of most artefacts obsolete or rather uncommon.
 The reason why we think so, is that, if one considers different kinds of artefacts that are still usually produced by individuals, the producer reading of a genitive construction is available without contextual support.
 So, what we can observe, is a subset of artefact-denoting nouns which, when they appear in pre-nominal genitive constructions, do license a producer interpretation.
-The relevant subset of artefact-denoting nouns which license a producer interpretation, includes those enumerated in (9).
-Possibly, there are others, but perhaps not many others.
+The relevant subset of artefact-denoting nouns which license a producer interpretation.
 We have not investigated this in detail yet: